Correction officer burned, punched by inmate at Rikers Island

 RIKERS ISLAND (WABC) --Another correction officer was attacked at Rikers Island - making it the fourth attack by an inmate in just over a month.

-The union says a reported 'Bloods' gang member who is in jail on murder and assault charges threw hot water at the officer's face.
+The Correction Officer's Benevolent Association, the union representing correction officers, said the inmate, who was in jail on murder and assault charges, threw hot water at the officer's face and repeatedly punched him.

 The assault happened Saturday night in an enhanced supervision housing unit.

-The union says the inmate also punched the officer repeatedly, and was responsible for assaulting a different correction officer last year.
+The union said the inmate was also responsible for assaulting a different correction officer last year.

+"We are heading down a real slippery slope, down a real dark alley," said COBA President Elias Husamudeen during a Sunday evening press conference called in response to the number of recent attacks.
+"We need these jails to be safe and we need these jails to be safe today."

+Pictures of the four correction officers assaulted by inmates in NYC in the last five weeks.
+Full story at 11 PM on @ABC7NY. @NYCCOBA1 pic.twitter.com/mCANofaPDZ— Danielle Leigh (@DanielleNLeigh) March 19, 2018

 ----------